NeuroSML/BARTharm/README.md

 ![Alt text](examples/MCMC-burn-in-example.png)

 If your chain instead looks like the one below — bouncing around slowly, stuck in places, or drifting a lot — this is a poorly mixing chain.
 It means the sampler is having trouble exploring the space properly.
 In this case, your results might not be trustworthy yet.
+When that happens, here’s what you can try

-- The chain hasn’t had enough time to stabilize.
-Try increasing the number of iterations (`num_iter`) or letting it warm up longer by increasing the burn-in (`burn_in`).
+- Try increasing the number of iterations (`num_iter`) or letting it warm up longer by increasing the burn-in (`burn_in`).
 - The model is too complicated.
 You can make it simpler by adjusting the settings to reduce the number of splits in the trees (lower `gamma`) or make the model more cautious (increase `beta`).

-To check how well your chain is doing, you can look at plots like the one above or use tools to see if the values are bouncing around too much.
-A good chain should look like it's exploring smoothly without getting stuck or showing big jumps.
+- Try plotting again after the changes - you're looking for something that settles down and wiggles nicely like the first image.

 ![Alt text](examples/MCMC-poor-example.png)